i-Moony/djs-button-pages/.github/COMMIT_CONVENTION.md

-# ✔ Git Commit Message convention.
+# ✔ Git Commit Message Convention:

 ## 🕑 In short:
 Message must use this rule: